Backbase/angular-devkit/src/builders/cx-package/README.md

 Note that this builder does not invoke `ng build` - this must be done before using this builder to create a CX package.

+## Local development

+Run `npm run generate:sources` in the repo root dir to generate the `schema.d.ts` file in this dir.

+See the [root project README](../../../README.md) for build and test instructions.